reedog117/node-vsphere/README.md

 This is a Node.js module to connect to VMware vCenter servers and/or ESXi hosts and perform operations using the [vSphere Web Services API].

 This module is dependent upon [node-vsphere-soap] which handles the low-level SOAP WSDL calls to the vSphere API.
+This module should be referenced in your projects, not node-vsphere-soap, so you can avoid making lower-level calls directly to vSphere Web Services.

 This is very much in alpha.